Stay Well 2021

 Many families have enjoyed visiting with their students on campus over the past two weeks, and we have loved seeing families on campus!
 Spots are still available on Saturday, March 13 for our out-of-town parents and Monday through Thursday next week (March 15 - 18) for local-area families whose students are boarding.

 If you would like to visit, use the links below to sign up.

 Our hope is that Covid conditions will improve enough that we may allow students to participate in off-campus activities / athletics.
 We will continue to evaluate the situation in our own VES bubble and the local community—looking for a downward trend in cases to ensure the safety of our community.

 We will initiate competition for our athletic times with other boarding schools with similar mitigation strategies and testing protocols.
 In addition, we may ask opponents to complete testing the day of the contest using a pool PCR rapid testing system or Rapid Antigen testing.
 As in the fall, we will not allow spectators at any of our competitions.

-As we plan for our return to campus in the spring, we aim to offer additional opportunities for in-school testing, just as we did in the fall.
+We are offering opportunities for in-school testing, just as we did in the fall.

 As we get closer to test day, you will receive an email from Ms. Blaum with all of your test day information including testing time and location.

 Questions or concerns about the Staying Open Well plan?

 Contact Mimi Csatlos, Academic Dean & Director of College Counseling